MESDA Summer Institute: The Great Wagon Road and the Inland SouthJune 3–June 28, 2024 Winston-Salem, NC

 The MESDA Summer Institute is a multi-disciplinary decorative arts and material culture field school for graduate students, museum professionals, and scholars.
-The 2021 MESDA Summer Institute will use decorative arts and material culture of the Inland South, often referred to as the “Backcountry” as its laboratory.
+The 2022 MESDA Summer Institute will use decorative arts and material culture of the Inland South, often referred to as the “Backcountry” as its laboratory.
 Summer Institute Fellows spend a month working closely with MESDA’s unparalleled collection and research resources, students learn methods of primary-source research and object-based analysis and interpretation to become comfortable working with decorative arts across a range of media and learn how to create compelling object- and place-based narratives.
-The curriculum includes lectures and collection studies with leading curators and scholars, hands-on workshops with master craftspeople, and an intensive week-long study trip to important private and public collections in northeastern North Carolina and southeastern Virginia.
+The curriculum includes lectures and collection studies with leading curators and scholars, hands-on workshops with master craftspeople, and an intensive week-long study along the Great Wagon Road from southeastern Pennsylvania, through Maryland and Virginia, to Winston-Salem, North Carolina.

 Now in its 47th year, the MESDA Summer Institute is offered in partnership with the University of Virginia.
 Students receive three hours of graduate credit through UVA’s Graduate Program in the History of Art and Architecture.

 For more information please contact the Institute Director Dr. Daniel Ackermann at [email protected]

 Support the MESDA Summer Institute